Murder of Rolan Adams: Societal context

-Thamesmead, where Rolan was murdered, was predominately populated by white families with some Asian and Caribbean families scattered throughout.
+Thamesmead, where Rolan was murdered, at the time was predominately populated by white families with some Asian and Caribbean families scattered throughout.
 The immigration of black people to England increased in the late 1940s and 1950s, leading to racial tensions in the following decades.
-In the areas around Thamesmead, certain housing policies favored white people and created a hostile environment for people of color.
-Reported racially motivated violence in Southeast London was increasing in the 1990s, and Thamesmead itself had started to develop a reputation for being "racially charged."
-This was also in part due to the headquarters of the far-right British Nationalist Party being in nearby Welling.
+In the areas around Thamesmead, certain housing policies favored white people and created a hostile environment for people of colour.
+Reported racially motivated violence in south-east London was increasing in the 1990s, and Thamesmead itself had started to develop a reputation for being 'racially charged'.
+This was also in part due to the headquarters of the far-right British National Party being in nearby Welling.
 The extremist party had a reputation for fascist or racist ideologies.
-Adolescent gangs with these beliefs developed in areas throughout Southeast London.
+Adolescent gangs with these beliefs developed in areas throughout south-east London.
 These often dangerous groups grew between the 1980s and 1990s.
 One main gang called the Goldfish was also known as the NTO, the Nutty Turn Out, and then later evolved into the Nazi Turn-Outs.
 This group is attributed as being Rolan's assailants.